gwenhael-le-moine/saturnng/README.md

 ## Known bugs
 - some bugs in emulation:
   - 48gx: ON-D A can hang because it tries to write data in ROM space
-  - 48gx: VERSION spouts messages in the console (hidden unless `--verbose`)
+  - 48gx: VERSION spouts messages in the console
-  - 49g: spouts messages in the console every second (hidden unless `--verbose`)
+  - 49g: spouts messages in the console every second
-- ncurses UI: becomes unresponsive (but still quits gracefully on F7)

 ## Todo
 - fix emulation bugs